View Vertically: A Hierarchical Network for Trajectory Prediction via Fourier Spectrums: Experiments

-As shown in \FIG{fig_keypoints} (a) and (b), predictions at the keypoints stage show how these two pedestrians could move in the future globally, and then the final predictions after the interpolation stage consider both physical constraints and social interactions to fine-tune these keypoints.
+\MODEL~predicts agents' multiple random keypoint spectrums at the first stage, and then uses a spectrum interpolation method to forecast the complete spectrums by considering interactions and fine activities. \FIG{fig_keypoints} shows two visualized results at keypoints estimation and spectrum interpolation stages correspondingly.
+At the first stage, \MODEL~aims to predict keypoint spectrums with a low spatio-temporal resolution.
+We apply IDFT on these keypoint spectrums to show the corresponding spatial keypoints in \FIG{fig_keypoints}.
+As shown in \FIG{fig_keypoints}(a) and (b), these spatial keypoints could only represent the general trend of agents' future activities rather than the specific and precise coordinates.
+Then, the interpolation sub-network considers both physical constraints and social interactions to ``fine-tune'' these keypoints.
 For example, the marked keypoints in \FIG{fig_keypoints}(b) indicate that the pedestrian could go toward the road.
-On the contrary, the corresponding final prediction shows that he might slow down and stay on the side of the road considering the scene's physical constraints.
+However, the corresponding final prediction shows that he might slow down and stay on the side of the road considering the scene's physical constraints.

-\textbf{b.
-Number of Keypoints and Prediction Styles} We estimate agents' future keypoints to determine their coarse future routes.
-At the same time, we will train the prediction network adaptively according to the keypoints' distribution, therefore giving multi-style keypoints to adapt to agents' uncertain future decisions.
-In other words, these keypoints are the indicator for us to judge which kind of behavior styles some trajectories could be.
-The number of keypoints matters directly \MODEL's multi-output performance, which can be seen in \FIG{fig_number_keypoints}.